WMhYang/EconContent/README.md

 Techniques used in the projects come from:

 - *week1* - count word frequency, and plot lexical dispersion and word cloud
-- *week4* - perform network analysis on central words and key figures (TBA)
+- *week4* - perform network analysis to calculate centrality and explore key figures via Networkx.
-- *week5* - implement LDA to capture topic dynamics in People's daily
+- *week5* - implement LDA to capture topic dynamics in People's Daily
 - *week6* - apply Word2Vec and Doc2Vec for preliminary data sampling, and use Word2Vec for futher project (TBA)

 ### References